-Shana D. Stites, PsyD, MA, MS, is an Instructor in the Division of Geriatric Medicine.
-She is a clinical psychologist and a researcher with the Penn Project on Precision Medicine for the Brain (P3MB).
-Dr. Stites studies the ethical, legal, and social challenges of advances in precision medicine for neurological and psychiatric diseases.
+Shana D. Stites, PsyD, MA, MS, is an Instructor in the Division of Geriatric Medicine at the University of Pennsylvania.
+She is a clinical psychologist and a researcher with the Penn Program on Precision Medicine for the Brain (P3MB).

-Dr. Stites earned a doctorate in clinical psychology from Chestnut Hill College and MA in Sociology from Lehigh University.
+Dr. Stites earned a doctorate in clinical psychology from Chestnut Hill College and masters of arts in Sociology from Lehigh University.
 She completed her internship at Corporal Michael J. Crescenz VA Medical Center.
 Her clinical concentration was in psychological assessment with a special focus on the role of multicultural diversity in clinical practice and representation in research.